PensionBee/ddd-workshop/README.md

 ## The Practical Bit

-*Note that there are solutions to these problems [here](https://github.com/PensionBee/ddd-workshop/tree/typescript-solutions).*
+1. First, run `nvm use` then `npm install` to make sure you have the necessary typescript support to work through the problem set.

-1. First, run `nvm use` then `npm install` to make sure you have the necessary typescript support to work through the problem set
+2. Tackle the 6 problems (plus the bonus problem if you're feeling up to it) in **problems.ts**.
-2. Tackle the 6 problems (plus the bonus problem if you're feeling up to it) in **problems.ts**
+3. Compare with the solutions in **solutions.ts**.